Red Clover

 Contraindications

-• Hormone-sensitive conditions: breast cancer, uterine cancer, ovarian cancer, endometriosis, uterine fibroids (phytoestrogenic effects)
+• Hormone-sensitive conditions (breast cancer, uterine cancer, endometriosis, uterine fibroids) - consult healthcare provider

 Drug Interactions

-• Tamoxifen and other hormone-sensitive cancer treatments: may interfere
+• Tamoxifen and other hormone-related cancer medications - may interfere with treatment

 Possible Side Effects